aws-samples/mwaa-disaster-recovery/README.md

 1. Ensure you have an S3 bucket created to store the backup
 2. Ensure that your MWAA execution role has read and write permissions on the bucket
 3. Create an Airflow Variable with the key named `DR_BACKUP_BUCKET` and the value containing the **name** (not ARN) of the S3 bucket.
-4. Ensure you have created a SNS topic for DAG failure notifications
-5. Ensure that your MWAA execution role has publish permission on the SNS topic
-6. Create an Airflow Variable with the key named `DR_SNS_TOPIC_ARN` and the value containing the **ARN** (not name) of the SNS topic.
-7. Create an Airflow Variable with the key name `DR_BACKUP_SCHEDULE` and the value containing a cron expression for running periodic backup, e.g., use `0 * * * *` for hourly backup.
-8. You can then manually trigger the backup and restore at any point.
+4. Now you are all set to manually trigger the backup and restore at any point.
 It may be worthwhile to first clean your metadata store by running the [cleanup_metadata](assets/dags/mwaa_dr/cleanup_metadata.py) DAG before performing restore operations to avoid database key constraint violations.
 Please make sure to use wider range for `MAX_AGE_IN_DAYS` and `MIN_AGE_IN_DAYS` (a value of `0` is suitable of min age for this use case) so that the metadata store is completely clean.

 ### May Need to Restart Environment for Plugins to Work